Jan 20, 2026 · 7 min read

 What is Model Context Protocol (MCP) in Manufacturing?

-Every factory wants AI, but nobody wants ChatGPT touching their PLCs.
+Every factory wants AI, but teams typically avoid ChatGPT touching their PLCs.
 Learn how the Model Context Protocol (MCP) provides secure, read-only AI access to industrial data.

 The AI Dilemma in Manufacturing

 In manufacturing, AI cannot be given unfettered access to control systems.
-The risks of unexpected setpoint changes, safety interlock overrides, or catastrophic downtime are simply too great.
+The risks of unexpected setpoint changes, safety interlock overrides, or high-impact downtime are simply too great.

 This is where the Model Context Protocol (MCP) enters the picture, bridging the gap between cutting-edge AI assistants and secure, mission-critical industrial networks.